Tropical Depression One (1992)

-Tropical Depression One was a tropical depression that in June 1992, produced 100-year floods in portions of southwestern Florida.
-The first tropical depression and second tropical cyclone of the 1992 Atlantic hurricane season, the depression developed on June 25 from a tropical wave.
+Tropical Depression One was a tropical depression that produced 100-year floods in portions of southwestern Florida.
+As the first tropical depression and second tropical cyclone of the 1992 Atlantic hurricane season, it developed on June 25 from a tropical wave.
 Located in an environment of strong wind shear, much of the convection in the system was located well to the southeast of the poorly defined center of circulation.
-The depression moved northeastward and made landfall near Tampa, Florida on June 26 shortly before dissipating over land.
+The depression moved northeastward and made landfall near Tampa, Florida on June 26, shortly before dissipating over land.